-Down syndrome teens need support, health assessedJuly 25th, 2014 by Rebecca Graham in Health /
+Down syndrome teens need support, health assessedJuly 25, 2014 by Rebecca Graham in Medicine & Health / Health

 Young adults with Down syndrome experience a range of physical and mental health conditions over and above those commonly reported in children with the condition—and these health problems may significantly impact their daily lives, according to recent research.